damatie/razor-tv/NOTES.md

   - **API Key Protection:** The OMDb API key is stored in an environment variable and used only in server-side API routes (`app/api/omdb/*`).
 This prevents the key from being exposed to the client.

 - **Accessibility:**

   - Semantic HTML is used where appropriate.
   - Form inputs have `aria-label` attributes for screen readers.
   - Focus rings are styled for better keyboard navigation.

+- **Testing:**
+  - **`vitest.config.ts` TypeScript Error:** There is a known issue with how some editors' TypeScript language servers interact with Vite projects, which can cause a "Cannot find module" error for `@vitejs/plugin-react` in `vitest.config.ts`.
+This error does not affect the test execution, and all tests pass successfully.